 I’ve admitted many times, that I have a huge sweet tooth.
 If it’s in the house, I’ll always go for sweet over salty, but I try to keep it healthy and stick to fruit -or at least something with fruit in it 🙂 for dessert or a sweet snack.
 When fresh fruit doesn’t quite hit the spot, I go for my secret stock of dried fruit (nature’s candy), maybe with a handful of dark chocolate chips -lots of antioxidants and just enough guilt-free sweetness to satisfy me.

 Lucky for me, the folks at Fruit Bliss were nice enough to send me samples of their soft dried fruit.
 Talk about nature’s candy!
-Their fruits are all natural, with no preservatives or sugar added, and they’re rehydrated with water, which makes them so amazingly sweet and juicy, and unlike any of the dried fruit I usually buy in the bulk packages.
+Their fruits are all-natural, with no preservatives or sugar added, and they’re rehydrated with water, which makes them so amazingly sweet, juicy, and unlike any of the dried fruit I usually buy in the bulk packages.

-I especially love that their dried apricots are brown because they are sulfite free -they give you a heads up about that on the package.
-They were a major hit in my house straight out of the bag for snacking, and their super sweet flavor and moist texture inspired this quick and easy, no bake recipe, which tastes like a guilt free candy truffle.
+I especially love that their dried apricots are brown because they are sulfite-free -they give you a heads up about that on the package.
+They were a major hit in my house straight out of the bag for snacking.
+And their super sweet flavor and moist texture inspired this quick, easy, no-bake recipe, which tastes like a guilt-free candy truffle.